kalpgarg/jekyll-now/about.md

 title: About
 permalink: /about/
 ---
-Cuurently, I'm R&D Engineer at Bajaj Auto Ltd, Pune.
+Currently, I'm R&D Engineer at Bajaj Auto Ltd, Pune.

 ### More Information